 Visitor Information

 Fiordland i-SITE Visitor Centre: Located on Lakefront Drive, the i-SITE provides free information, maps, and booking services for accommodation, tours, and activities.
 Knowledgeable staff can help plan your visit.
 Free WiFi available.
-Open daily 8:30am-6pm (extended summer hours, reduced winter hours).
+Hours can change depending on the season — check their website or call ahead.

 DOC Visitor Centre: Essential stop for anyone planning outdoor activities.
 Provides track information, weather forecasts, hut bookings, and conservation information.
 Excellent displays about Fiordland's ecology and history.
 Free entry.
-Open daily 8:30am-4:30pm (extended summer hours).
+Hours change depending on the season — check the DOC website or call ahead.

 Banking & Money

-ATMs: Available at ANZ Bank (Milford Crescent) and Fresh Choice Supermarket.
+ATMs: Several ATMs around the town centre.
 Withdraw cash before heading to Milford Sound or remote areas.

 Currency Exchange: Limited options in Te Anau.
 Better to exchange currency in Queenstown or major cities.
 Most businesses accept credit cards.